 The Instagram Pier

-As the name says, this is considered to be one of the most famous Hong Kong Instagram spots.
-However, this might be too industrial for my taste, but I guess you can find the beauty in every corner.
+As the name says, this is considered one of the most famous Hong Kong Instagram spots.
+However, this might be too industrial for my taste, but I guess you can find beauty in every corner.

 Address: Sai Wan